The buying process

 This explains the process of buying a vehicle from Go Green Autos.

 Not everyone views the vehicle before they buy from Go Green Autos.
-The main objective of this website is to put as much information as possible about the car, with large photographs, videos, information and also pointing out any negatives - which gives buyers the confidence to buy without physically viewing the vehicle.
+The main objective of this website is to put as much information as possible about the vehicle, with large photographs, detailed videos with information on charging and range etc. The videos describe the condition of the vehicle and points out any negatives, which gives buyers the confidence to buy without physically viewing the vehicle.
 If you've purchased a second hand car before, you'll know that often cars don't live up to expectations when you view them.
 I don't want that, so I don't hide anything.
 This enables customers to buy without viewing the vehicle first (and most do), which is great if you're not local.
 I want happy customers who tell their friends and family.

 I can offer part-exchanges but selling petrol and diesel cars clashes with the 'Go Green' ethos, so I pass such vehicles on through the trade or send them to auction.
-You'll always get the best price by selling your car privately.
+You'll always get the best price by selling your car privately yourself.

 If you wish to part-exchange a vehicle, please complete the part-exchange form.